skilesare/immortality/a_new_constitution/article-i---commentary.md

 No change.

 _All bills must be specific and on point of a single issue, with no amendment from tangential issues attached.
-All sections of a bill must have a direct and clear corrolation to other sections and all must adhear to the subject of the bill as declared in the preamble.
-The Exectutive may line item veto articles, sections or subsections that do not meet the direct and clear standard and if signed, the whole bill, excluding those sections shall become law.
-Congress may superceed any line item veto by passing a seperate resolution including those vetoed sections as a seperate Bill by a 2/3 majority of both houses._
+All sections of a bill must have a direct and clear correlation to other sections and all must adhere to the subject of the bill as declared in the preamble.
+The Executive may line item veto articles, sections or subsections that do not meet the direct and clear standard and if signed, the whole bill, excluding those sections shall become law.
+Congress may supersede any line item veto by passing a separate resolution including those vetoed sections as a separate Bill by a 2/3 majority of both houses._

 This removes the ability of congress to pass omnibus bills that have riders on them that have no bearing on the core of the bill.
 This also gives the President line item veto power if he feels that an item is not core to the bill.
 There will certainly be disagreements that will need to be resolved via the courts.
-Congress has the ability to override these vetos in the same way they would override the veto of an entire bill.
+Congress has the ability to override these vetoes in the same way they would override the veto of an entire bill.